ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 decapsulate or decode inbound data into Messages.

-While many protocols can be represented as Message Framers, for the purposes of the Transport Services interface these are ways for applications or application frameworks to define their own Message parsing to be included within a Connection's Protocol Stack.
-As an example, TLS is exposed as a protocol natively supported by the Transport Services interface, even though it could also serve the purpose of framing data over TCP.
+While many protocols can be represented as Message Framers, for the purposes of the Transport Services API, these are ways for applications or application frameworks to define their own Message parsing to be included within a Connection's Protocol Stack.
+As an example, TLS is exposed as a protocol natively supported by the Transport Services API, even though it could also serve the purpose of framing data over TCP.

 Most Message Framers fall into one of two categories: